begmuhommet/low-ops-docs/docs/application/environments/logs.md

 <img src="../../assets/add_log_level.jpg" width="500" alt="Configure log levels">

     -Specify the Log node.
     -Select Log level from the drop-down menu.
     -Provide a Description if necessary.
     -Click on the blue button to add the log level.
     -Return to the Logs tab to review the traces.

-**Figure 3: Configure log levels**

 > **_NOTE:_** Re-deploy the application for changes to take effect.
+Re-deploy the application by following the steps from the [Deploy Application Tutorial](deploy.md).